adaptlearning/adapt-contrib-graphic/README.md

 + If the alt text is left empty, the image will *not* be included in the tab order.
 If the component is configured to display [title or body text]((https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes)), these will remain keyboard accessible.

 ### Providing good alt text
 + Be specific and succinct.
 Describe what you see.
 A few words will usually be enough, but charts and diagrams will likely require more thought.
-Bear in mind that screen readers may cut-off alt text at around 125 characters.
+Bear in mind that screen readers may cut off alt text at around 125 characters.
 + *Don’t* be redundant.
 If an image doesn't add value and is just there for design purposes, or the context is already covered in the supporting text, leave the alt text empty.
 + *Don’t* use phrases “image of…” or “graphic of…” etc. It's already assumed your alt text is referring to an image, so there's no need to specify it.